-One great way to stay in contact with past customers is to create a monthly newsletter.
+Email campaigns are also simple to measure, allowing you to keep track of your progress and make important changes that result in additional successes.
+It is one great way to stay in contact with past customers.
 Newsletters aren’t just good for advertising.
 They’re also an excellent way to get email addresses for later email campaigns (e.g. sending coupons) and for letting customers know what has been going on with your business.

-But developing that newsletter the first few times can be tricky.
+But developing that, the first few times can be tricky.
 Here’s what you need to know.

 Hire a Pro